yohannes911/select2/doc/select2.md

     if active[i + 1]

--- -- 3.1. if I am not the token owner, wake up token owner, cleanup and exit
+-- -- 3.1. if I am not the token owner, wake the owner up, cleanup and exit

        if !token_owner
            wait[i+1] = false
            active[i] = false
            return false

--- -- 3.2. if I am the token owner wait for the other thread till it decides what to do
+-- -- 3.2. if I am the token owner, wait till either the other thread changes its state or I am waked up

        else
 		  wait[i] = true